 Polishing: Polyethylene can be polished.
 As the final step after sanding to 600 grit, hand or power buffing using an automotive or plastic buffing compound will result in a highly polished surface.
 Edge polishing can be achieved with a cloth buffing wheel.
 To polish and ease edges at the same time, 2 or more cloth buffing wheels may be ganged on the same arbor.

 Decorating: Polyethylene can be decorated with ink or paint.
 Silkscreen inks and paint have been developed for polyethylene but all require that the surface of the polyethylene be treated to allow adhesion of the ink or paint.
 Plastic decorating is widely used in the automotive industry.
 The surface treatment is called oxidation and this is accomplished by any one of the following:

 1. A blue flame passed over the entire surface to be decorated.
 The flame must pass by fast enough not to distort the material and it must be the blue portion of the flame.

-2. Sulfuric acid w/ specific gravity of 1.82 (must be contained in a glass bottle to be strong enough bath, dip or application w/ polyethylene or polypropylene bristle brush.
+2. Sulfuric acid w/ specific gravity of 1.82 (must be contained in a glass bottle to be strong enough.
+A bath, dip or application w/ polyethylene or polypropylene bristle brush is required.
 Allow standing for 5 to 10 minutes before rinsing off.

 3. Corona treatment of the surface using an electrical discharge.
-This method only works for extruded or blow molded polyethylene because a consistent thickness and surface properties are required.
+This method only works for extruded or blow-molded polyethylene because of the consistent thickness and surface properties required.